Frequently Asked Questions

 - Towels for the week

-- Play Clothes and Casual Clothes (bring your own hangers).
+- Play Clothes, Casual Clothes, and Nice Clothes (bring your own hangers).
 You will need to wear jeans on Wednesday evening, so make sure you bring a pair.
+Each school may have special dress up days in the morning and your TL (Team Leader) will give you more details about them ahead of camp.
 You will change into play clothes for sports and wild & crazy games each day and you will get these clothes wet and dirty.
+NO WHITE CLOTHING for sports and Wild N’ Crazy games.
+For dress code, we ask to make sure your body is covered up.
+As a rule of thumb, if you don’t want to see the adult leaders and deans wearing it, then you probably shouldn’t wear it!

 - (Optional) Money for concession stand